kumahq/kuma-website/app/_src/guides/integrating-transparent-proxy-into-your-service-environment.md

   {% capture resolv-conf-tip %}
   {% tip %}
   `{{ tproxy.defaults.resolv.conf.path }}` {% if_version lte:2.8.x %}is the static value and **cannot be changed** in {{ Kuma }} versions prior to 2.9.
 It {% endif_version %}is the file used by default to parse DNS servers for redirecting DNS traffic through the transparent proxy.
-This file is relevant only if you opt to redirect DNS traffic specifically to the DNS servers listed within it (e.g., by using the `--redirect-dns` flag during installation).
-If you're redirecting **all** DNS traffic (e.g., by using the `--redirect-all-dns-traffic` flag), this path becomes irrelevant.
+This file is relevant only if you opt to redirect DNS traffic specifically to the DNS servers listed within it (for example, by using the `--redirect-dns` flag during installation).
+If you're redirecting **all** DNS traffic (for example, by using the `--redirect-all-dns-traffic` flag), this path becomes irrelevant.

   {% if_version gte:2.9.x %}
   **We strongly recommend against** changing this path.
 However, if your environment uses a different file to specify DNS servers (which must follow the same format as `{{ tproxy.defaults.resolv.conf.path }}`), you can adjust it by modifying the `redirect.dns.resolvConfigPath` setting during installation.
 This can be done, for example, using the `KUMA_TRANSPARENT_PROXY_REDIRECT_DNS_RESOLV_CONFIG_PATH` environment variable.